AI for Filmmakers: Your Tools, Your Voice, Your Rights | May 30

 • 1 A decision framework you use before AI touches your project.
 Three questions.
 Works on every tool, every role, every production.
 You practice it on your own work during the workshop.

-• 2 Hands-on AI skills built around your expertise.
-You write prompts that sound like you, not like a machine.
+• 2 A setup built around your voice, your standards, and your judgment.
 You see the difference between flat AI output and expert-led output in real time, on your own project.
+The output sounds like you because you told it who you are.

 • 3 Documentation that protects your work.
 Your own Refusal Log (what you accepted, rejected, and why), a generation log template, and a festival disclosure checklist.
 Not theory.
 A system you use starting Monday.

-• 6 Proprietary tools built for filmmakers, plus 14 days of free beta access.
-Tunestamp for timestamped proof of human authorship.
-Provenance Tracker for documenting your creative process.
-Writers Room Council for AI-powered story interrogation that stress-tests your script, finds plot holes, and challenges weak choices.
-Live demo in the workshop, plus beta access.
+• 6 Tools that prove your work is yours, plus 14 days of free beta access.
+Timestamped proof of human authorship.
+A system for documenting your creative process.
+And an AI story tool that stress-tests your script, finds plot holes, and challenges weak choices.
+Live demo in the workshop, plus beta access after.

 What Happens in the Room